There’s so much to do at Snug Harbor Cultural Center & Botanical Garden!

 Yes- The Newhouse Center for Contemporary Art is the main art gallery on Snug Harbor’s campus, and current exhibits are featured here.
 The Staten Island Museum, the Noble Maritime Collection, and Art Lab also have extensive art collections and work on display.
 Learn about their hours and admissions here.

 We recommend visiting the Staten Island Museum at Building A, the Noble Maritime Collection at Building D, the Newhouse Center for Contemporary Art in Buildings C & G, the SI Children’s Museum in Building M, and the Green Gallery in Building P.

 The Veteran’s Memorial Hall and the Music Hall are open for performances only.
 Others (like Buildings B and E) are under renovation, off limits, or rented by other organizations.
 When in doubt, call our main office line at 718-448-2500 to ask.

 Is there anything going on this weekend at Snug Harbor?

 You bet!
 Snug Harbor and our campus partners have programming almost every day.
 Check our site calendar to find out what’s happening.

 I want to hold my wedding/bat mitzvah/retirement party here.
 Who do I talk to?

 If your event requires catering and furniture setup and has greater than 20 guests, contact Celebrate at Snug Harbor, our on-site catering facility.
-If it does not, please contact Jenny Kelly, Snug Harbor’s Business and Sales Associate, at email@example.com.
+If it does not, please contact Jenny Kelly, Snug Harbor’s Business Manager, at firstname.lastname@example.org.